Jawz84/Blog/PowerShell Contributing.md

 This version pin will change in the future, as new versions of Pester become available.

 Many Cmdlets could use better or more extensive tests to verify they keep working correctly if someone changes them in the future.
-So the Pester tests for CmdLets are kind of a safeguard against regression.
+So the Pester tests for Cmdlets are kind of a safeguard against regression.
-When there are more/better tests for CmdLets, you can possibly prevent future bugs!
+When there are more/better tests for Cmdlets, you can possibly prevent future bugs!

 See also [Details about contributing to the PowerShell/PowerShell repo](#Details-about-contributing-to-the-PowerShellPowerShell-repo), especially the section on how to run tests.